 “I just wish I could have gone for a drink with her.”
-Anna Cale, The Real Diana Dors
+Anna Cale, author of The Real Diana Dors

 As the title of the book suggests, Cale feels that Dors’ real story still needed telling.
 “There’s been a lot written about her over the years, but a lot of it has focussed on her personal life, the scandalous side of things, and I’m really not looking at that.
 I wanted to cut through all the conjecture and assumptions.
 I’m a film writer by background, so I wanted to focus on that side because I think it gets lost in the focus on the other stuff.
 I wanted to look at her as a person, so, the real Diana Dors in that sense.”